-The provision for income taxes included income taxes in certain foreign jurisdictions in which we conduct business and the related withholding taxes on sales with customers.
-The provision for the three months ended March 31, 2021 was impacted by discrete items, including \$2.8 million of current expense from the restructuring of our research and development operations in Israel partially offset by \$2.6 million of discrete benefits, primarily related to a Supreme Court decision in India on the taxability of software license payments to nonresidents and the associated withholding taxes.
+In the nine months ended September 30, 2021, the provision for income taxes included income taxes in foreign jurisdictions and a \$1.7 million deferred tax benefit related to the Alsid acquisition.
+In addition, the provision for income taxes included \$4.5 million of discrete expense items, including \$2.8 million of current expense from the restructuring of our research and development operations in Israel as well as \$1.5 million of withholding taxes on sales to foreign customers.
+These discrete expense items were partially offset by \$2.8 million of discrete benefits, primarily related to a Supreme Court decision in India on the taxability of software license payments to nonresidents and the associated withholding taxes.

-12. Geographic Information
+13. Geographic Information